Gautham495/Blog-Code-Repository/README.md

 This repository provides an implementation of a full-text search system using [Firebase](https://firebase.google.com/) and [MeiliSearch](https://www.meilisearch.com/) backend, wrapped in [Express.js](https://expressjs.com/) cloud functions using Node.js.

+We will be making a full stack movie searching application in Express, Next JS and React Native.

 You can view the implementations via the following technologies

 - Backend Code